ZachSaucier/sveltekit-blog/src/lib/posts/2025/iterating.md

 In 2017 I sought to redesign my personal website completely.
 I wanted something more technically impressive and that would stick out to potential employers more.
 I played around with a few ideas but ultimately ended up with [this version](https://web.archive.org/web/20171005053121/https://zachsaucier.com/) and [wrote about the process](/blog/site-redesign-2017/).
 I think the end result did a pretty good job of achieving my goals!

 Since that time my design and front-end skills have increased significantly.
 Throughout the years I have played around with mutliple redesigns of my personal site with very different styles.
-They included a version with 3D room with a digital avatar, a 2D story-driven version, a version with a color scheme and type of interactive visual per section, and a generic "award-looking" version that breaks down and shows a more playful version underneath.
+They included a version with a 3D room with a digital avatar, a 2D story-driven version, a version with a different color scheme and type of interactive visual per section, and a generic "award-looking" version that breaks down and shows a more playful version underneath.
 Each time I had an idea I started making progress on the idea but never saw it to completion because I wasn't convinced the end experience would be worth switching to for one reason or another.

 At the end of 2024 I finally decided to *not* attempt a full design of my website but instead focus on the aspects that I thought should be improved, namely:

-1. The projects were all outdated (I don't really want to maintain a continuous projects section)
+1. The projects were all outdated (I don't really want to put in the work to maintain an up to date projects section for my website which gets little traffic)
 2. The visual style was a little dated
 3. Some of the code implementation was a bit outdated, which made updating it a little harder than I wanted it to be

 Wouldn't ya know it, after a few days of cleaning up the old site I had [a pretty solid version](https://web.archive.org/web/20250109165011/https://zachsaucier.com/) (TODO FIX) that I liked and is easy to keep up to date!
 In the updated version I relied more heavily on linking out to websites that I am more likely to update like [my Bluesky](https://bsky.app/profile/zachsaucier.com), [work history deck](https://www.figma.com/deck/K4Z77gNLmWb6ADFMOA6UU5), and [LinkedIn profile](https://www.linkedin.com/in/zach-saucier-051aa171/).

-Does it show off the full extent of my abilities?
+Does this version of my website show off the full extent of my abilities?
 No. But it does achieve my goals for having a personal website, at least for now.

 ### My blog